Sirund/TCP-UDP/README.md

 ### No.2
 What is the IP address of gaia.cs.umass.edu?
 On what port number is it sending and receiving TCP segments for this connection?

-Berdasarkan gambar diatas dapat kita lihat bahwa alamat IP dari gaia.cs.umass.edu adalah `128.119.245.12` dan menggunakan port `80`
+Berdasarkan gambar pada  nomor satu dapat kita lihat bahwa alamat IP dari gaia.cs.umass.edu adalah `128.119.245.12` dan menggunakan port `80`

 ### No.3
 What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and gaia.cs.umass.edu?
 What is it in this TCP segment that identifies the segment as a SYN segment?
 Will the TCP receiver in this session be able to use Selective Acknowledgments?